appveyor/website/src/docs/build-configuration.md

       MY_VAR: B
 ```

-We have 2 matrix dimensions: configuration and variables and each has 2 value.
+Here we have 2 matrix dimensions: configurations and variables and each has 2 values.
 Therefore by default it should be 2X2=4 build jobs.
 But if combination of `configuration: Debug` and `MY_VAR: B` is not needed, we can exclude it.
 In comparison with `allow_failures` build will not be even started for this combination.

-We still recommend use `allow_failures` for "unstable" cases which should be built but should not affect build results and use `exclude` for cases where build should be completely skipped.
+We still recommend use `allow_failures` for "unstable" cases which should be built but should not affect build results, and use `exclude` for cases where build should be completely skipped.

 ## Rolling builds